btford/angular-socket-io/README.md

 Takes an event name and callback.
 Works just like the method of the same name from Socket.IO.

+### `socket.removeAllListeners`
+Takes an event name.
+Works just like the method of the same name from Socket.IO.

 ### `socket.emit`
 Sends a message to the server.
 Optionally takes a callback.